 When I checked the permissions on the organizational unit I could see that the script had added the AAD_ account with a bunch of permissions.
 Everything looked good.

 However, I quickly started generating errors in Azure AD Connect.
-When I opened Synchronization Manager I received the following error on the export of my Office 365 group.
+When I opened the Synchronization Manager I received the following error on the export of my Office 365 group.
 “Permission Issue – Access is denied”

 The resolution – it was the wrong account